Elijer/pixel_jungle4/docs/Future.md

 D - Mineral grid?
 E - different plant levels?

+F - Batch updates as much as possible

 After that, we have player interaction, computing views when players change screens, minerals grids, and all sorts of other fun stuff.

 # Guiding Principles